 All activities necessary in managing an incident must be organized and coordinated to ensure the most efficient response.
 The Incident Command System (ICS) will be used to manage all incidents.
-Each school site will establish and maintain a Building Response Team made up of their staff.
+Each school site will establish and maintain a site-specific Building Plan (refer to RESOURCE ANNEX) and a Building Response Team made up of their staff.
 These group will have training in incident command and be assigned in the response roles most aligned with their talents.
 Refer to Table 2- Operations Section Teams and Table 3 - School Incident Command System.
 This group will also participate in planning and facilitating drills for their site.